-The impact of social isolation and loneliness on the psychological wellbeing is as important as physical health, particularly for people living with dementia, their families and carers.
-Appropriate support, services and skilled professionals are needed to meet the mental, physical and emotional health needs of people living with dementia, their families and carers within the Queensland community to mitigate the negative impacts many have experienced.
+Appropriate support, services and skilled professionals are needed to meet the mental, physical and emotional health needs of people with disability, including people living with dementia, their families and carers within the Northern Territory community to mitigate the negative impacts many have experienced.

-The extent to which an inclusive society is realised in practice and in everyday life depends not only on the willingness of the Queensland government to change policy and regulatory frameworks, but on the support from the community for human rights - the attitudes and enthusiasm of community members, people living with dementia and those who provide advocacy and support.
+The extent to which an inclusive society is realised in practice and in everyday life depends not only on the willingness of the Northern Territory government to change policy and regulatory frameworks, but on the support from the community for human rights - the attitudes and enthusiasm of community members, people living with dementia and those who provide advocacy and support.

-People living with dementia have the human right to participate in all decisions which affect their lives and wellbeing.
+People with disability have the human right to participate in all decisions which affect their lives and wellbeing.
 This approach should be embedded in any targeted state-wide strategies.
-There is an obligation for Queensland government, to ensure people living with dementia are treated with the same dignity, respect and rights as everyone else.
+There is an obligation for the Northern Territory government, to ensure people living with dementia are treated with the same dignity, respect and rights as everyone else.

-Dementia Australia trusts the issues and recommendations identified in our submission assist the Inquiry Committee members to understand the issues people living with dementia, their families and carers face.
-We would welcome the opportunity for further consultation to ensure that the needs and concerns of people living with dementia, their families and carers are addressed.
+Dementia Australia trusts the issues and recommendations identified in our submission assist the Department of Territory Families, Housing and Communities to understand the issues people living with dementia, their families and carers face and consider them in the development of the Northern Territory Disability Strategy 2022-2032.